inasafe/inasafe-doc/docs/source/developer-docs/realtime.rst

 * **make_map** - A simple python tool for running one or multiple shake analyses.

-InaSAFE has strong dependencies on QGIS (http://qgis.org) which is used for much of the data processing and reporting functionality.
+|project_name| has strong dependencies on QGIS (http://qgis.org) which is
+used for much of the data processing and reporting functionality.

 .. note:: Currently version 779e16603ee3fb8781c85a0e95913a1f6bbd2d6a is
     the 'known good' SHA1.

 Two of these dependencies is a template QGIS project and a map composition template.
 We have designed the realtime reporting engine to allow end users to customise the map report to their needs with little or no programming.
 The primary way to achieve this is by opening the custom template :file:`realtime/fixtures/realtime-template.qpt` in QGIS and modifying its contents.
 You could also build a new template from scratch provided the item IDs listed in the section that follows are used.